Summer Dress Trends! Inspired by Nicole Richie, Khloe Kardashian, Eva Mendes and more!

 Photo Credits: People Style Watch, New York Post

 Apply these tips to feel confident and on trend this season!
 Feel free to come back and refresh your memory on pointers you love the most.
 Spread the style inspiration!
-Share these tips with friends!

 Share the fashion inspiration with friends!
 For more style tips friend me on Facebook at Aleah Connect!